pokedollar-token/pokedollar-token/README.md

 <strong>0x6e20b4fef32473c36200d2572f539714d32d540b</strong>

 This is the one and only official Pokédollar contract address on the Binance Smart Chain (BSC).
 Only use this contract address if you aim to buy some Pokédollars on a decentralized exchange.
+See [BSCScan](https://bscscan.com/address/0x6e20b4fef32473c36200d2572f539714d32d540b) for more information regarding the token.

 ## What is Pokédollar?